jhorton84/React-Node-Tutorial/README.md

 `index.js` & `controller.js`<br/>
 These are also part of Node.Js

-## Let's Start at the Beginning
+## Part 2: Let's Start at the Beginning
+This section covers a higher level of understanding of the "HOW".
+In this section we will be discussing:<br/>
+• How App.Js is injected into our html file<br/>
+• What are components and how should they be used?<br/>

+#### The relationship between App.js, index.html, & /src/index.js
 If you haven't forked and cloned this repo yet, go ahead and do so now.
 <br/>

 Ok we are finally ready to start looking at some code.
-We have our foundational knowledge and we can start building on that.
+We have some foundational knowledge and we can start building on that.
 First, let's talk about how React works on a higher level.
 As you may know, HTML is what is displayed to the browser.
-In a traditional website you put your HTML in an .html file and javaScript in a .js file.
+In a traditional website you put your HTML in a `<fileName>.html` and javaScript in a `<fileName>.js`.
 However in React we write our html in our .js components.
+Whaaaaat?!?!
 This can be mind-boggling for some, so lets remove at least some of the mystery.
 Below is a screenshot of what shows in the elements section after inspecting the page of a basic React app.
 In this image I haven't coded anything since the initial bootstrap command.

 ![create react app inspect](/src/images/inspect-App-child.png)